Learning RGB-D Feature Embeddings for Unseen Object Instance Segmentation: Method

 Specifically, given an RGB image $I \in \mathbb{R}^{H \times W \times 3}$ and depth image $D \in \mathbb{R}^{H \times W}$, where $H$ and $W$ are the image height and width, respectively, we first back-project the depth image $D$ into an ``organized'' point cloud $P \in \mathbb{R}^{H \times W \times 3}$ using the camera intrinsics.
 Then a Fully Convolutional Network (FCN) $\Psi$ takes the RGB image and the point cloud image as input, and computes a dense feature map $F = \Psi(I, P) \in \mathbb{R}^{H \times W \times C}$, where $C$ is the dimension of the feature embeddings.
 Our FCN consists a backbone network and a set of deconvolutional layers to generate a dense feature map.
 Different backbone networks can be used such as VGG~\cite{simonyan2014very}, U-Net~\cite{ronneberger2015u} or ResNet~\cite{he2016deep}.

 During inference, we simply apply a clustering algorithm after computing the feature map $F$ to group pixels together using their feature embeddings.
 Consequently, the goal of training is to make sure pixels from the same object are close to each other while pixels from different objects are far from each other in the embedding space.
 We apply a metric learning loss function to achieve this goal similar to \cite{de2017semantic,xie2019object}.
 First, suppose there are $K$ objects in the input image.
 For each object, we randomly sample $N$ pixels to compute the loss, where $N=1000$ in our experiments.
 Note that background is treated as one of the objects.
-Second, assuming all feature embeddings are normalized to have unit length, we compute the spherical mean as defined in~\cite{xie2019object} for the $k^{\textrm{th}}$ object as
+We found that sampling the same number of pixels per object improves performance by balancing the importance of each object regardless of their sizes in the image.
+Second, assuming all feature embeddings are normalized to have unit length, we compute the spherical mean as defined in~\cite{xie2019object} for the $k^{\textrm{th}}$ object as $\mu^k = \frac{\sum_{i=1}^N \mathbf{x}_i^k} {\| \sum_{i=1}^N \mathbf{x}_i^k \|}$, where $\mathbf{x}_i^k \in \mathbb{R}^C$ denotes the feature embedding of the $i^{\textrm{th}}$ pixel of the $k^{\textrm{th}}$ object.
+Third, we define the intra-cluster loss function as